HTLC

 Where is the Math?

-In our own teaching practice, we don’t start with presenting the math theory when introducing the Spiro Inquiry activity to students.
-However, having these explanations available when students or educators become curious is always helpful.
+In our own teaching, we don’t start with presenting the math theory when introducing the Spiro Inquiry activity to students.
+We find that letting students explore their ideas within the playground of complex math can be a more creative and generative experience.
+However, it’s helpful to have these explanations available if and when students or educators become curious.
 In this page we offer three explanations that help us understand the math below the surface of spirographs.

 Good Problems